Billsong19/P4P_Treatment_and_wellbeing_tracking_for_cancer_patients/README.md

 `eas build -p android --profile preview` to build for android

-There will be a link under 🤖Android app: Go to this link on the android device you intend to use, download and extract the file app-release.apk.
-Open this file with your phone to install the app.
+There will be a link under `🤖Android app`: Go to this link on the android device you intend to use, download and extract the file app-release.apk.
+Open this file with your Android phone to install the app.

-Look for the new app "B&M Health" in the app drawer, and tap to open.
+Look for the new app "SongWard" in the app drawer, and tap to open.

-Deploying backend server to heroku
+## Deploying backend server to heroku

 `git subtree push --prefix backend origin heroku-songward-api`